bytemind-de/better-audio-player-js/README.md

 # A Better Audio Player for HTML5 - BetterAudio.js

 Features:
+- Unified, predictable look for HTML audio elements across browsers
-- Use CSS styles to change audio element (player)
+- Use CSS to style your audio element
 - Manage playlists
 - Javascript API